neilmangan/LIGO-site-policies/TermsOfService.md

 Isn't this just how it works already?
 Yep.
 This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
 We're just making it explicit.

 #### 7. Moral Rights
 You retain all moral rights to Your Content that you upload, publish, or submit to any part of the Service, including the rights of integrity and attribution.
-However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted in Section D.4, but not otherwise.
+However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted to Us in thie Agreement, but not otherwise.

-To the extent this agreement is not enforceable by applicable law, you grant GitHub the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.
+To the extent this agreement is not enforceable by applicable law, you grant LIGO the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.

-### E. Private Repositories
-**Short version:** *You may have access to private repositories.
-We treat the content of private repositories as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*

-#### 1. Control of Private Repositories
-Some Accounts may have private repositories, which allow the User to control access to Content.

-#### 2. Confidentiality of Private Repositories
-GitHub considers the contents of private repositories to be confidential to you.
-GitHub will protect the contents of private repositories from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.

-#### 3. Access
-GitHub employees may only access the content of your private repositories in the following situations:
-- With your consent and knowledge, for support reasons.
-If GitHub accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge.
-- When access is required for security reasons, including when access is required to maintain ongoing confidentiality, integrity, availability and resilience of GitHub's systems and Service.

-You may choose to enable additional access to your private repositories.
-For example:
-- You may enable various GitHub services or features that require additional rights to Your Content in private repositories.
-These rights may vary depending on the service or feature, but GitHub will continue to treat your private repository Content as confidential.
-If those services or features require rights in addition to those we need to provide the GitHub Service, we will provide an explanation of those rights.

-#### 4. Exclusions
-If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to access, review, and remove them.
-Additionally, we may be [compelled by law](/github/site-policy/github-privacy-statement#for-legal-disclosure) to disclose the contents of your private repositories.

-### F. Copyright Infringement and DMCA Policy
+### F. Copyright Infringement
-If you believe that content on our website violates your copyright, please contact us in accordance with our [Digital Millennium Copyright Act Policy](/articles/dmca-takedown-policy/).
-If you are a copyright owner and you believe that content on GitHub violates your rights, please contact us via [our convenient DMCA form](https://github.com/contact/dmca) or by emailing copyright@github.com.
+If you believe that content on our website violates your copyright, please contact.
+If you are a copyright owner and you believe that content published by LIGO or contained in the Website or Services violates your rights, please contact us by emailing contact@ligolang.org.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

-We will terminate the Accounts of [repeat infringers](/articles/dmca-takedown-policy/#e-repeated-infringement) of this policy.

 ### G. Intellectual Property Notice
 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*

-#### 1. GitHub's Rights to Content
+#### 1. LIGO's Rights to Content
-GitHub and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
+LIGO and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
-The look and feel of the Website and Service is copyright © GitHub, Inc. All rights reserved.
-You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from GitHub.
+The look and feel of the Website and Service is copyright © Ligo LANG SASU.
+All rights reserved.
+You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from LIGO.

-#### 2. GitHub Trademarks and Logos
-If you’d like to use GitHub’s trademarks, you must follow all of our trademark guidelines, including those on our logos page: https://github.com/logos.

-#### 3. License to GitHub Policies
-This Agreement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
-For details, see our [site-policy repository](https://github.com/github/site-policy#license).

-### H. API Terms
-**Short version:** *You agree to these Terms of Service, plus this Section H, when using any of GitHub's APIs (Application Provider Interface), including use of the API through a third party product that accesses GitHub.*

-Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your Account's access to the API.
-GitHub, in our sole discretion, will determine abuse or excessive usage of the API.
-We will make a reasonable attempt to warn you via email prior to suspension.

-You may not share API tokens to exceed GitHub's rate limitations.

-You may not use the API to download data or Content from GitHub for spamming purposes, including for the purposes of selling GitHub users' personal information, such as to recruiters, headhunters, and job boards.

-All use of the GitHub API is subject to these Terms of Service and the [GitHub Privacy Statement](https://github.com/site/privacy).

-GitHub may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of GitHub's Service.
+Notwithstanding LIGO's ownership of the Content set out above, the LIGO project and source code are published under the MIT Open Source license.
+The project copyright and license terms can be found on the [Ligo Project Repository](https://gitlab.com/ligolang/ligo/-/blob/dev/LICENSE.md).

-### I. GitHub Additional Product Terms
+### I. LIGO Additional Service Terms
 **Short version:** *You need to follow certain specific terms and conditions for GitHub's various features and products, and you agree to the Supplemental Terms and Conditions when you agree to this Agreement.*

 Some Service features may be subject to additional terms specific to that feature or product as set forth in the GitHub Additional Product Terms.
 By accessing or using the Services, you also agree to the [GitHub Additional Product Terms](/github/site-policy/github-additional-product-terms).

+#### 1. Restrictions on Content Deployed to Blockchain

+When using the LIGO compiler found at [ide.ligolang.org](https://ide.ligolang.org/), source code compiled using the **Deploy** company will be deployed to the Tezos test network blockchain.
+Once deployed, the compiled code is published to a publicly accessible ledger outside of LIGO's control and cannot be removed.
+As the compiled code cannot be deleted or removed, the compiled code must not contain any personally identifiablBeta Previews may not be supported and may be changed at any time without notice.
+In addition, Beta Previews are not subject to the same security measures and auditing to which the Service has been and is subject. **By using a Beta Preview, you use it at your own risk.**

 ### J. Beta Previews
 **Short version:** *Beta Previews may not be supported or may change at any time, you may receive confidential information through those programs that must remain confidential while the program is private, and we'd love your feedback to make our Beta Previews better.*